multidimension-al/xml-array/README.md

 # Contributing

-We appreciate all help in improving this library by either adding functions to improving existing functionality.
+We appreciate all help in improving this library by either adding functions or improving existing functionality.
 If you do want to add to our library, please ensure you use PSR-2 formatting and add unit testing for all added functions.

 Feel free to fork and submit a pull request!